People Science: The Context

 I hear these questions every day from HR and people teams who are starting the People Science journey.
 Unfortunately, there is no one answer to these questions.
 People Science is the extraction of actionable knowledge directly from people data through a process of hypothesis formulation and hypothesis testing within the context of achieving an organization’s business goals and strategy.
 There are no universal truths in People Science.
 The what, why, and how of People Science is unique to each organization and is dynamic, changing with the business strategy and goals.

 For example, in 2006 most companies were growing rapidly and talent was in high demand.
 Low unemployment and tight labor markets gave people choices and organizations had to work hard to attraction and retain talent.
 In this environment, a people scientist may have been focused on how to attract high quality candidates.
 Two years later, many organizations had hiring freezes, layoffs, and contracting revenues.
 In this environment, a people scientist may have been focused on how to engage people during change and uncertainty.
 In many organizations, voluntary attrition was considered good, and even encouraged with voluntary separation agreements, as it reduced layoffs.
 Context not only determines the what, why, and how of People Science, it determines how data are interpreted.
-Context is how we assign value judgements to data.
+Context is how we assign value judgments to data.

 In People Science, the ‘Big C Context’ should drive discretionary analysis and reporting (i.e. those not legally required).
 Context is the business’s vision, values, short and long-term business strategies and goals, from which, the talent strategy or people strategy is derived- the people component of the business strategy.
 The people strategy includes the vision, strategy, goals, and objectives- the foundation and guiding principles for the people function.
 People Science quantifies the people strategy, measures the current and future state, testing hypotheses on how to close the gap, and monitoring progress.
 For example, a people strategy could include a diversity and inclusion (D&I) component with goals for improving leadership diversity.
 The people scientist quantifies the current state of leadership diversity, determines key performance indicators (KPIs), analyzes people data to identify root causes for low diversity, and then works with the people team on initiatives to address the root causes.
 As initiatives are implemented, D&I KPIs are tracked and the people scientist determines if the initiatives are having the desired impact.
 If not, further analysis can determine why and corrective action taken.